cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 In general, it is permissible to aggregate a batch of reports multiple times.
 However, to prevent privacy violations, DAFs may impose certain restrictions on the aggregation parameters selected by the Collector.
-Restrictions are expressed by the aggregation-parameter validity function:
+Restrictions are expressed by the aggregation parameter validity function:

 * `daf.is_valid(agg_param: AggParam, previous_agg_params: list[AggParam]) ->
   bool` returns `True` if `agg_param` is allowed given the sequence